Tools were invented by man to help him facilitate in different tasks. Farmers and peasants make the use of tools in their life on a daily basis.

 What is a Sickle?

-A sickle, also known as the bragging or reaping hook, is a tool used in reaping crops or cutting the succulent forage to feed the livestock regardless of it being fresh or dried hay.
+A sickle, also known as the bragging or reaping hook, is used in reaping crops or cutting succulent forage to feed livestock, regardless of whether it is fresh or dried hay.

 It has been in use since the pre-neolithic era.
-Since then, it has seen various versions of it along the years and around the world where there are various designs for the hook.
+Since then, it has seen various versions over it over the years and worldwide with various designs for the hook.

 The short handle forces the user to use it in a sitting position.
-Its cutting width is limited as the blade and handle is smaller.
-Hence it is also a slow labour consuming process and has low investment cost.
+Its cutting width is limited as the blade and handle are smaller.
+Hence it is also a slow labour-consuming process with low investment costs.

-The sickle majorly consists of four parts: the blade, tang, ferrule, and wooden handle.
-The blade is made of iron or carbon steel and can be either plain or serrated.
+The sickle consists of four parts: the blade, tang, ferrule, and wooden handle.
+The blade is made of iron or carbon steel and can be plain or serrated.

-The tang is the forged end of the blade that holds the handle and the ferrule is a protective metallic bush to keep the tang in place.
-Some of the grim reaper folklores have been also known to show a sickle instead of a scythe as its weapon.
+The tang is the forged end of the blade that holds the handle, and the ferrule is a protective metallic bush to keep the tang in place.
+Some of the grim reaper folklore has also been known to show a sickle instead of a scythe as its weapon.

 Main Differences Between a Scythe and a Sickle

-- The blade of the scythe is attached at right angles to the handle or snath.
+- The scythe’s blade is attached to the handle or snath at right angles.
 The sickle has a semi-circular blade that attaches it to the handle.

 - A scythe can only be used with two hands.
-Sickle can be used with one hand.
+The sickle can be used with one hand.

-- A scythe is to be used in an upright position whereas a sickle requires the user to be in a sitting or squatting position.
+- A scythe is used upright, whereas a sickle requires the user to sit or squat.

-- A sickle can be swung in both directions whereas a scythe can be swung only in the right to left direction.
+- A sickle can be swung in both directions, whereas a scythe can only be in the right-to-left direction.

 - A sickle can be used to cut forage for the livestock; a scythe cannot.